iWomen - An organization for women in Fire and Emergency Service

 iWomen holds seats on several committees and task groups of the National Fire Protection Association, where we have helped establish standards for firefighter qualifications.
 We often take part in advisory groups providing input to the National Fire Academy, and maintain collegial relationships with the International Association of Black Professional Fire Fighters and the National Association of Hispanic Firefighters.
 Two handbooks commissioned by the U.S. Fire Administration and authored by iWomen are considered authoritative references on gender issues in the fire service.

-“Embracing success – Mind, Body & Soul” is their next international conference, which will be hold from 24th to 26th May 2018, Fairfax (Virginia).
+“Embracing success – Mind, Body & Soul” is their next international conference, which will be held from 24th to 26th May 2018, Fairfax (Virginia).
 Here’s the press release:

 The keynote speakers will be Commissioner Dany Cotton from the London Fire Brigade and Superintendent Tonya Hoover from the National Fire Academy.